nzbees/articles/README.md

 # articles
-Whangarei community articles about native bees (2014)
+Whangarei community articles about native bees for posting to the facebook page https://www.facebook.com/NZBees/ Summer of 2014